The best Prime Day beauty deals to shop right now | CNN Underscored

 L’Oreal Paris 1.5% Pure Hyaluronic Acid Serum ($30.58, originally $39.99; amazon.com)

-Absolutey no one wants dry skin.
-If that’s a concern of yours, try out this pure hyaluronic acid serum, which also includes vitamin c, to moisturize, plump and brighten the skin.
+Absolutely no one wants dry skin.
+If that’s a concern of yours, try out this pure hyaluronic acid serum, which also includes vitamin C to moisturize, plump and brighten the skin.

 Bondi Sands Self Tanning Foam ($14.40, originally $21.99; amazon.com)